Willamette and Clackamas River Fishing Rule Changes

 · The small area of the Clackamas River from its confluence with the Willamette upstream to Hwy 99E bridge will remain managed as part of the Willamette River, with two rods allowed and a bag limit of 2 hatchery salmon or hatchery steelhead in combination from March 4 through Aug.
 31.

-See the 2019 Oregon Sport Fishing Regulations for all other fishing regulations and licensing requirements.for any in-season regulations in your fishing zone and the
+See thefor any in-season regulations in your fishing zone and the 2019 Oregon Sport Fishing Regulations for all other fishing regulations and licensing requirements.

 Two-rod validations have been available to Oregon anglers for several years.
 For $24.50, licensed anglers can purchase a validation that allows them to use a second rod in certain locations of the state, primarily ponds and lakes.
 If you have already purchased a two-rod validation in 2019, it is valid for any waters open to the use of two rods.
 Kids under the age of 12 do not need a validation to use a second rod in any locations open to two rods.